material-admin/doc-material-components/text-field-examples/Android/Android-text-field.md

 !["Text field with a password toggle trailing icon."](assets/textfields_trailing_icon_password_toggle.png)

-If set, an icon is displayed to toggle between the password being displayed as plain-text or disguised (when the `TextInputEditText` is set to display a password).
+If set, an icon is displayed to toggle between displaying and hiding the password (when the `TextInputEditText` is set to display a password).

+In the layout:

 ```xml
 <com.google.android.material.textfield.TextInputLayout